+Decency of speech shall be observed and disrespect to personalities carefully avoided.

-- 56 avoided. - (c) When the Speaker is putting any question, or addressing the House, no person shall speak, stand up, walk out of, or cross the House nor, when a member is speaking, engage in disruptive discourse or pass between the member and the chair. - (d) Food or beverages shall not be permitted on the floor of the House during the first two hours of the daily session. - (e) The reading of newspapers shall not be permitted on the floor of the House while the House is in session. - (f) The consumption of food or beverages shall not be permitted in the galleries at any time. - (g) Special recitals and performances by musicians or other groups shall not be permitted on the floor of the House; and special guests of members of the House shall not be permitted on the floor of the House. - (h) Members shall observe appropriate attire, coat and tie for male members and dignified dress for female members. - (i) The use of wireless telephones shall not be permitted in the House Chamber. - (j) Placards, stickers, or signs are not permitted in the House Chamber.
+When the Speaker is putting any question or addressing the House, no person (c) shall speak, stand up, walk out of, or cross the House, nor, when a member is speaking, engage in disruptive discourse or pass between the member and the chair.

+Food or beverages shall not be permitted on the floor of the House during the first hour of the daily session.

+(e) The reading of newspapers shall not be permitted on the floor of the House while the House is in session.

+The consumption of food or beverages shall not be permitted in the galleries at any time.

+Special recitals and performances by musicians or other groups shall not be permitted on the floor of the House, and special guests of members of the House shall not be permitted on the floor of the House.

+Members shall observe appropriate attire: coat and tie for male members and dignified dress for female members.
+No male member or male visitor shall wear any head covering in the House Chamber while the House is in session, unless his religion requires his head to be covered.

+(i) The use of a mobile device or cellular phone for the purpose of making or receiving a phone call shall not be permitted in the House Chamber while the House is in session.

+Placards, stickers, or signs are not permitted in the House Chamber. (i)